winobes/winobes.github.io/_posts/2018-09-18-kinds-of-semantic-variation.md

 This is the first blog post I'm making as an official PhD student!

-I'm researching _semantic change_---how the meaning of words shifts over time.
+I don't know exactly what I'm doing yet, but I know my research is going to have something to do with _semantic change_---how the meaning of words shifts over time.
 Semantic change is part of a broader category of phenomena I'll call _semantic variation_.
 Whenever the same word is used to mean two different things, that's an example of semantic variation.
+Naturally, _change_ is just variation over time.

 <!--I'll mostly skip over the question of what even it _means_ for a word to mean something.-->
 <!--How meaning is represented, and how those representations are connected to the words themselves is probably effects-->